enginebai/Algorithms/topics/sorting.md

 The partition generates a balanced two subarrays, that is `n/2` size, the recurrence will be `T(n) = T(n/2) + Θ(n)`, which is `O(n log n)`.

 #### Average Case
 It takes `O(n log n)` on average if we can add randomization to pick the pivot in order to obtain good average case performance over all inputs.
-(See the comment of above code)
+(See the comment of above code).
+For space complexity, it takes `O(lg n)` on average for recursive function call stack.

 ## Heap Sort
 See [Heap](../topics/heap.md) topic.